eventhelix/trace-to-sequence-diagram/readme.md

 ### Bookmarks

 The first problem can be addressed by using bookmarks.
 Once you define bookmarks you will be able to navigate quickly to different parts of the sequence diagram.
-So add your important messages into the bookmark list.
+We recommend adding your important messages into the bookmark list.
 An example is shown below:

 ```python
 # Add messages that need to be bookmarked in the PDF file.
 This is useful